-Rhegmatogenousretinal detachment (RRD) occurs when there is a tear in the retina which leads to vitreous humor seeping through the tear and behind the retina, separating it from the underlying retinal pigment epithelium.
+- Rhegmatogenous retinal detachment (RRD) occurs when there is a tear in the retina which leads to vitreous humour seeping through the tear and behind the retina, separating it from the underlying retinal pigment epithelium.

-Exudative (serous) retinal detachment is due to a build up of fluid between the photosensitive layer and the retinal pigment epithelium.
+- Exudative (serous) retinal detachment is due to a build-up of fluid between the photosensitive layer and the retinal pigment epithelium.
 The most common causes of exudative retinal detachment are inflammatory conditions.

-Traction retinal detachment occurs when the retina is pulled off the retinal pigment epithelium due to tractional forces.
+- Traction retinal detachment occurs when the retina is pulled off the retinal pigment epithelium due to tractional forces.
 The most common cause of traction retinal detachment is diabetes.

-There are no breed predilections, it is commonly seen in older cats, but that is no doubt due to the increased incidence of systemic diseases such as hypertension and hyperthyroidism which occur as cats age.
+There are no breed predilections, it is seen more in older cats, but that is no doubt due to the increased incidence of systemic diseases such as hypertension and hyperthyroidism which occur as cats age.

-Trauma may be a blunt force, penetrating injury or surgical trauma.
+- Trauma: Blunt force, penetrating injury or surgical trauma.

-Bacterial, fungal, protozoal or viral infection.
+- Infection: Bacterial, fungal, protozoal or viral infection.

-Cancers: Lymphoma, multiple myeloma (cancer of the plasma cells), tumours of the eye (most commonly melanoma or ciliary body adenocarcinoma) and any primary cancer which has metastasised.
+- Cancers: Lymphoma, multiple myeloma (cancer of the plasma cells), tumours of the eye (most commonly melanoma or ciliary body adenocarcinoma) and any primary cancer which has metastasised.

-Exposure to toxins or certain medications (griseofulvin, ethylene glycol/antifreeze, rodenticide).
+- Exposure to toxins or certain medications: Griseofulvin, ethylene glycol/antifreeze, rodenticide.

-Congenital (present at birth) abnormalities of the eye or retina.
+- Congenital (present at birth): Abnormalities of the eye or retina.

 Retinal detachment isn’t painful to your cat, and it is quite easy for the condition to go unnoticed.
 It may occur in one (unilateral) or both eyes (bilateral).
 When both eyes are affected, it is generally due to an underlying systemic disease.

-Sudden blindness or reduced vision.
+- Sudden blindness or reduced vision.
 You may notice your cat becoming more clumsy.

-Pupils may be slow to dilate, with total retinal detachment the pupils will remain dilated.
+- Pupils may be slow to dilate, with total retinal detachment the pupils will remain dilated.